hanjingo/doc/ALGO/skiplist.md

 ## Structure

-Example: The structure of a skip list is shown below:
+The structure of a skip list is shown below:

 ![skiplist_struct](res/skiplist_struct.png)